 The first thing you need to know about the food delivery market is that it is a whopping $70 billion industry.
 However, of that $70 billion, only $9 billion (roughly 13 percent) is online.

 Therefore, you need to reach out to as many restaurants as possible to make sure that you’re being noticed by your competitors.
 A wide network of restaurants and cafes gives a new on-demand delivery startup enough of a push to get traction and win a good amount of share of the market.

 There are different approaches to build relationships with restaurants and cafes.
 For instance, Eat24 and Grubhub build partnership with local restaurants by bringing down their delivery costs and then take a commission off all sales.
 They sign a contract with restaurants and enjoys a mutually beneficial arrangement which results in good exposure for restaurants and a constant flow of orders.

 Postmates, on the other hand, chose a riskier approach for gathering client base.
 They were found that Postmates first delivered orders from restaurants they hadn’t signed any agreements with, then gathered feedback, and offered merchant program to only restaurants that proved to be profitable.

-Seems like on-demand local food delivery apps are here to stay, which is why their variety in the market keeps growing as new food delivery startups enters the market.
+Seems like on-demand Postmates food delivery app is here to stay, which is why their variety in the market keeps growing as new food delivery startups enters the market.
 Therefore, your food delivery service should offer something newer, something of a higher level of service, in simple words – It should set your services apart from others.

-Therefore, you need to ensure that you hire a mobile app development which can meet your expectations and has the experience of developing similar delivery apps.
+Therefore, you need to ensure that you hire mobile app development company which can meet your expectations and has the experience of developing similar delivery apps.

 Space-O Technologies, however, will be happy to answer all of your questions regarding Local Food Delivery App Development.
 Drop us a line by filling out the below form with your requirements, and our business analyst will get back to you within 24 hours.